fiqih24/websocket-chat-simple-byfiq/README.md

 # Demo
-This is a WebSocket chat example using ratchet PHP
+This is a WebSocket chat example using ratchet PHP combine room chat with   jQuery

 ## Prerequisites
 - PHP 5.6^